ForgeRock/tntp-pingone-credentials/docs/Create/Readme.md

-# PingOne Credentials Issue
+# PingOne Credentials Create node

-The PingOne Credentials Issue node lets administrators create a PingOne Credential in a Journey.
+The PingOne Credentials Create node lets you create a PingOne credential in a journey.

 ## Compatibility